yosefyan/TicTxcToe/README.md

-# TicTacNeon - Neon Lights Decoration Game
+# TicTxcToe - Neon Lights Decoration Game

-TicTacNeon is not just a game; it's a visual spectacle!
+TicTxcToe is not just a game; it's a visual spectacle!
 Play the classic Tic-Tac-Toe with a neon twist.
 Enjoy the vibrant neon lights decoration, go back home, and restart for endless entertainment.

 ## Features